 The liability for the nonqualified plans was \$147.3 million and \$135.6 million as of year-end 2014 and 2013, respectively, and is included in current accrued payroll and related taxes and noncurrent accrued retirement benefits.
 The cost of participants' earnings on this liability, which were included in SG&A expenses, were earnings of \$7.6 million in 2014, \$15.7 million in 2013 and \$10.2 million in 2012.
 In connection with the administration of these plans, the Company has purchased company-owned variable universal life insurance policies insuring the lives of certain officers and key employees.
 The cash surrender value of these policies, which is based primarily on investments in mutual funds and can only be used for payment of the Company's obligations related to the non-qualified deferred compensation plan noted above, was \$149.0 million and \$134.0 million at year-end 2014 and 2013, respectively.
-The cash surrender value of these insurance policies is included in other assets.
-Tax-free earnings on these assets, which were included in SG&A expenses, were \$7.3 million in 2014, \$17.4 million in 2013 and \$10.3 million in 2012.
+The cash surrender value of these insurance policies is included in SG&A expenses, were \$7.3 million in 2014, \$17.4 million in 2013 and \$10.3 million in 2012.